felixwongong/cactus/README.md

 <img src="assets/banner.jpg" alt="Logo" style="border-radius: 30px; width: 100%;">

-Energy-efficient & fast AI inference framework for phones, wearables and AI-native hardware.
+Energy-efficient AI inference framework & kernels for phones & AI-native hardware.
 Budget and mid-range phones control over 70% of the market, but frameworks today optimise for the highend phones with advanced chips.
-Cactus is designed bottom-up with no dependencies, for resource-constrained arm-based devices.
+Cactus is designed bottom-up with no dependencies for mobile devices.

 Example (CPU-only):
 - Model: Qwen3-600m-INT8